Job Openings

 Here at Hand to Hold, you’re not just another employee, you’re an essential part of a driven, vision-inspired and mission-led team.

-Bilingual NICU Family Support Specialist - Austin, TX
+NICU Family Support Specialist - Houston

 We are dedicated to hiring a diverse workforce that reflects the diverse families that we support through our mission.
 We are thought leaders and change makers.
 We are always learning, developing, and evolving to champion a world where all NICU families thrive.
 One in seven babies born in the US spends time in the NICU.
 Bring your talents to our growing team to help ensure that all NICU families have a hand to hold.